performant-software/Neatline/docs/final/adding-vector-geometry.md

 ## Clear all Geometry

 This button is similar to "Delete Shape," but it delete _all_ vector annotations for the record.
-This can be useful when you've made a mistake of some sort and want to just completely clear out your work.
+This can be useful when you've made a mistake of some sort (for example, when experimenting with different ways of positioning an imported SVG document) and want to just completely clear out your work.

 [illustrator]: http://www.adobe.com/products/illustrator.html